electromagnetic computations duality

 The Element ##S##-matrix

-Our boxed relation makes it clear that the field expansion coefficients ##a_n## and ##b_n## are not independent for an element.
+Our boxed relation makes it clear that the field expansion coefficients ##a_n## and ##b_n## are not independent of an element.
 Let’s consider the case where a single ##b_n=1## and the remaining ##b##’s are 0.
-In this case we have, $$f_n \simeq \beta_n + \sum_{m=1}^{12}S_{nm}\alpha_m.$$ The matrix ##S_{nm}## are 144 complex numbers we need to determine for each element in our mesh.
+In this case we have, $$f_n \simeq \beta_n + \sum_{m=1}^{12}S_{nm}\alpha_m.$$ The matrix ##S_{nm}## is 144 complex numbers we need to determine for each element in our mesh.
 What we require are 12 known elements of ##E_l\in\Lambda_{k^\ast}## that are linearly independent.
 Plugging these into our boxed relation yields a matrix equation, $$AS = B,$$ where ##A_{lm}=(e_l|\alpha_m)## and ##B_{ln} = (e_l|\beta_n).## If ##A## is invertible then the solution is just,$$S=A^{-1}B.$$ Gee, this looks nice.
-Okay, will any linearly independent 12 vectors chosen at random from the infinite dimensional box ##\Lambda_{k^\ast}## do?
+Okay, will any linearly independent 12 vectors chosen at random from the infinite-dimensional box ##\Lambda_{k^\ast}## do?
 In exact arithmetic possibly maybe?
 Fine, in real life then?
 Yeah, no definitely not.

 Choosing Our Vectors

 A really attractive notion is to choose ##\langle E_l\rangle## as a rotationally invariant vector space.
 The penalty for not doing so affects the ##S##-matrix one obtains.
 If a rotation changes the space ##\langle E_l\rangle## then the ##S##-matrix obtained will also change by some amount.
-Picking a rotationally invariant space insures this doesn’t happen.
+Picking a rotationally invariant space ensures this doesn’t happen.
 It also allows us to lift them wholesale from a book.
 For all my function needs I turn to the second edition of Brink and Satchler.
 From Equation 4.44 on page 68 it’s easy to see, $$F_{lm} = \nabla\times\mathbf{L}\phi_{lm} – k\mathbf{L}\phi_{lm},$$ are the functions we need.

-Like all things angular momentum, ##l=1,2,\cdots,## while the magnetic quantum number, ##m=l,l-1,\cdots, -l.## For each ##l## we have ##2l+1## vectors all related by rotations.
-No single value of ##l## works for us, but two taken together still gives an invariant subspace.
+Like all things angular momentum, ##l=1,2,\cdots,## while the magnetic quantum number, ##m=l,l-1,\cdots, -l.## For each ##l##, we have ##2l+1## vectors all related by rotations.
+No single value of ##l## works for us, but two taken together still give an invariant subspace.
 There are only 2 possibilities for ##N_b=3##, ##l=1\text{ and }4##$$\langle E_n\rangle = \langle F_{1m}\rangle\oplus \langle F_{4m}\rangle$$ or ##l=2\text{ and }3,## $$\langle E_n\rangle = \langle F_{2m}\rangle\oplus \langle F_{3m}\rangle.$$

 The Full S-Matrix

 We now want to assemble these into one gigantic sparse matrix for our mesh.
 The place to start with this is with a single tetrahedron.
-Our discretized ##F## in this case is a 24 element column vector containing 12 a’s and 12 b’s.
+Our discretized ##F##, in this case, is a 24-element column vector containing 12 a’s and 12 b’s.
 Writing the full ##S##-matrix out in block form, $$ \left(\begin{array}{cc} 0 & 0 \\ S_{nm} & 0\end{array}\right)\left(\begin{array}{c}a_m\\b’_m\end{array}\right)=\left(\begin{array}{c}0\\b_n\end{array}\right).$$

 Several things are going on here that need to be pointed out.
-First, the ##b_m## on the right are determined by applying the ##S_{nm}## block to the ##a_m## on the left.
+First, the ##b_m## on the right is determined by applying the ##S_{nm}## block to the ##a_m## on the left.
 Second, the ##b’_m## on the left doesn’t affect the resulting vector on the right at all.
 Applying the matrix ##S## the ##a_m## are zeroed out.

 With only one tetrahedron, every face is a boundary face.
 As we add more tetrahedrons, interior faces are added.
 Interior faces behave a little differently.